Skip to content

 forever moored.

-Slide MARIO MORONI BIO Mario Moroni was born in Italy, he moved to the United States in 1989.
+MARIO MORONI BIO Mario Moroni was born in Italy, he moved to the United States in 1989.
 He has taught at Yale University, Colby College, and Binghamton University.
 Moroni has published ten volumes of poetry.
 In 1989, in Italy, he was awarded the Lorenzo Montano national prize for poetry.
 Moroni's poems have been published in numerous journals and anthologies in Italy and the United States.
 As a critic, Moroni has published three books and has co-edited three collections of essays, all devoted to modern and contemporary Italian and European literature.
 He has also released three interdisciplinary/multimedia CDs/DVDs: "Reflections on Icarus' Lands," for reciting voice, electronic music, and images in collaboration with composer Jon Hallstrom (2006); "Reciting the Ashes," for reciting voice, soprano voice, and piano, with composer David Gaita (2016); "Recitativi," for reciting voice, piano, cello, and digital music with composer James Glasgow of Strange Fangs Song Factory (2018).
 Moroni has performed his work in dozens of events in Italy, the UK, Spain, France, Brazil, and across the United States.

-Slide JAMES WRIGHT GLASGOW James Glasgow is an internationally acclaimed composer and owner of Strange Fangs Song Factory, a music composition and production company in New York.
+JAMES WRIGHT GLASGOW James Glasgow is an internationally acclaimed composer and owner of Strange Fangs Song Factory, a music composition and production company in New York.
 Glasgow specializes in cello, piano, bass, and guitar performance.
 Originally from Binghamton, NY, his work has been performed in major cities across the United States, Italy, England, Scotland, and Brazil.

 Clients he has composed for include the world-touring dance company Galumpha, Ryan Meadows (sound engineer for Game of Thrones, the Revenant), Sarah Dunton (animator for Tiesto, Post Malone), the Binghamton Philharmonic, Brooklyn’s Muse Circus, and over 100 projects for numerous universities, commercial entities, and private clients since 2015.
 Glasgow’s compositions have been performed at several major world festivals such as Burning Man and the Edinburgh Fringe.